Nuclominus/Android-SQLiteMergerHelper/README.md

 ```

 The first command always goes __VERSION:__ further order of of commands is not important until the next command __VERSION:__
+All commands are executed in the order in which were written in the script.

 			"This projected is licensed under the terms of the MIT license."